RaniaMostafa55/go_egypt_with_state_management/README.md

 ## State Management

-- Bloc: Manage the states and data passing throw screens efficiently with bloc using `bloc_consumer` that easily perform listen to changes and rebuild the widgets together.
+- **Bloc**: Manage the states and data passing throw screens efficiently with bloc using `bloc_consumer` that easily perform listen to changes and rebuild the widgets together.

 ## Dependencies

-- flutter_bloc: Flutter Widgets that make it easy to implement the BLoC (Business Logic Component) design pattern.
+- **flutter_bloc**: Flutter Widgets that make it easy to implement the BLoC (Business Logic Component) design pattern.

 ## Team Members